 Before being named Safari, the web browser was known as Freedom, Alexander, and iBrowse.
 But these were temporary options used within the development team.
 The current name came to him when the beta version for Mac OS X was released.
 The presentation took place in January 2003 at Macworld in San Francisco.
 This was followed by several more unofficial and official series until the utility under the original number 0.1 began to operate in the summer of the same year.

 Steve Jobs supervised the work.
 The basis for the digital novelty was the KHTML rendering engine known as WebKit.
 Starting with Mac OS X version 10.3, the enhanced browser has been included by default.
-The predecessor Safari (Internet Explorer) was migrated to the alternative category.
+The predecessor, Safari (Internet Explorer), was moved to the alternative category.
 Its main search engine is Google, with additional options including DuckDuckGo, Yahoo, and Bing.

-According to May 2021 data, this web browser ranks second in popularity, behind Chrome.
+According to data from May 2021, this web browser ranks second in popularity, behind Chrome.
 That is, his logo has received universal fame.
-It exists in six modifications, the first of which appeared simultaneously with the release of Safari.
+It exists in six modifications, the first of which appeared at the time of Safari’s release.

 MacOS logo